fernan2f/eskuad_coding_test/README.md

 ## Extras

-Button to sort the articles by date in ascending/descending order
+Button to sort the articles by date in ascending/descending order.

-Toast with a message when you do a pull-to-refresh saying that you don't have an internet connection
+Toast with a message when you do a pull-to-refresh saying that you don't have an internet connection.